A Bayesian Nonparametric Approach to Species Sampling Problems with Ordering: Numerical illustrations

 \subsubsection{Inference of the first ordered frequency under misspecification}

-We assume the data not from the ordered PYP prior, i.e. under model misspecification.
+We then consider a synthetic data framework where the data is not generated from the ordered PYP prior, i.e. under model misspecification.
 We aim at evaluating how our method performs in such adverse conditions, which are in general also to be expected from real data.
 We consider several different data-generating processes.
 In all of them, we generate the species order independently from the observations' species (or cluster) assignment.
-For the clustering distribution we consider: (a) the standard \texttt{DP}, (b) the standard \texttt{PYP}, and (c) the (infinite support) \texttt{Zipf} distribution (also known as the zeta distribution), where each observation is associated to a integer (sampled from the Zipf distribution) and clusters are formed by aggregating observations mapped to the same integer.
-Given that these distributions do not induce an order on the species, we need to sample an order for each new species.
-For the ordering distribution we consider: (1) the \texttt{alpha-stable} distribution (induced by the ordered $\alpha$-stable process, a special case of the ordered PYP with $\theta = 0$ where the predictive distribution \eqref{eq:prednew} simplifies significantly), and (2) what we call the \texttt{arrival-weighted} distribution.
+For the clustering distribution, we consider: (a) the standard \texttt{DP}, (b) the standard \texttt{PYP}, and (c) the (infinite support) \texttt{Zipf} distribution (also known as the zeta distribution).
+In the latter, each observation is associated with an integer (sampled from the Zipf distribution) and clusters are formed by aggregating observations mapped to the same integer.
+Given that these distributions do not induce an order on the species, we additionally consider an ordering distribution for each new species.
+For the ordering distribution, we consider: (1) the \texttt{alpha-stable} distribution (induced by the ordered $\alpha$-stable process, a special case of the ordered PYP with $\theta = 0$ where the predictive distribution \eqref{eq:prednew} simplifies significantly), and (2) what we call the \texttt{arrival-weighted} distribution.
 The latter considers the ordering induced by the cluster arrival and introduces a random component by sampling for each new cluster an exponentially distributed weight with mean given by the arrival order, and ordering the species according to the weight.
 We generate 100 datasets of size $n = 500$ using randomly sampled parameters, and for each of them consider 25 additional datasets of size $m = 5000$; we consider the median absolute percentage errors across the 25 additional datasets.